mrkahfi/dry_sql/README.md

-# Validate PostgreSQL Script
-__***without having to apply it***__

-Accurately validate your PostgreSQL script by simulating its real execution without having to applying it.
+# DRY SQL
+__***Dry run your SQL scripts***__

 ## Background
-This tool when I was developing using Supabase and setup some migrations stuffs in the CI pipeline.
+This tool was created when I was setting up some database migrations stuffs in the CI pipeline.
 The migration should be applied on main branch.
-It's mandatory that specific migrations in a pull request get successfully applied before the app is deployed.
+It's mandatory that specific migrations in a the pull request get successfully applied before the app is deployed.

-If the team implementing DB migrations strictly, then the presence of migration issues would be minimalized or nihilized.

-However, some migrations scripts some times failed to execute for whatever reason due to some human error.
-Hence, there is a need to validate the migration scripts which are SQL scripts before executing it.
+If the team practices DB migrations strictly, then the presence of migration issues would be minimalized or nihilized.
+However, some migrations scripts some times failed to execute for whatever reason due to some human error since programmers are human after all.
+Hence, there is a need to validate the migration scripts which are SQL scripts without committing them.

 While some SQL script linter have benefits to check for SQL statement for errors, they don't validate whether your scripts would be successfully executed.
 There are several reasons why a SQL script might fail to execute successfully even if it passes the linter:

 - ***Data-related Issues***: The script may encounter unexpected data conditions or constraints during execution that were not accounted for in the linting process.
 - ***Database Schema Changes***: If the database schema changes after the linting process, the script may no longer be compatible with the updated schema.